 The results usually show the normal values along with your numbers.
 Keep in mind that what’s normal can vary with different labs.
 It also depends on whether you’re male or female.

 If your results aren’t normal, you’ll likely get more tests.
-The liver function test alone can’t tell you for sure that you have a certain illness.
+By itself, a liver test can’t tell you for sure that you have a certain illness.
 Your doctor can help you understand what your results mean.